Cyanoxygen/command-snippet-bot/README.md

   _You can insert multi-line snippets into snippets section._

-- To edit a snippet added by YOU:
+- To edit a snippet added by YOURSELF:
   ```
   /editsnippet tag desc|snippet
   <new text or snippet here>